Refugees – busting the myths

 Most Syrian refugees in Lebanon live in residential buildings which are overcrowded and in poor condition.
 Lebanon experiences sweltering hot summers, but in winter, temperatures are often below zero.
 Many refugees are forced to live in buildings without proper insulation, without doors or windows, and without adequate protection from the harsh sun during summer.
 And as most Syrian refugees don’t have an income, they are unable to pay rent.

 In response to this, Concern has worked to negotiate rent-free, rent-freeze and rent reduction agreements with landlords for Syrian tenants for periods of one year and longer, in exchange for support to rehabilitate their properties and make them habitable.
 Concern have also provided weatherproofing and insulation kits and provided mobility aid kits for elderly and disabled refugees.
-Our work in emergency shelter support has reached 21,950 people so far.
 In addition, we also ensure refugees living in temporary Informal Tented Settlements (ITS) are provided with clean water and sanitation facilities, which helps to keep people healthy and decreases the risk of disease.

 Concern has been supporting people to grow their own food and providing them with gardening kits and training to work as farm labourers in the host community.
 We are also providing business training, support to small businesses and income generation.
 This also benefits the host communities and the local cooperatives.